All Episodes

 There's nobody who knows which way McCain will go unless you're Ted Kennedy, unless you are Russ Feingold or Joe Lieberman.

-Unless you're the New York Times or the Washington Post, you have a pretty good idea where McCain is going to go.
+Then you have a pretty good idea, unless you're the New York Times or the Washington Post, you have a pretty good idea where McCain is going to go.

-Now, the reason the current dispute with uh Maverick McCain exists is because of McCain's known highly liberal record.
+Now, the reason the current dispute with Maverick McCain exists is because of McCain's known highly liberal record.

-By the way, as I said yesterday, I actually don't think Senator McCain is a maverick.
+By the way, as I said yesterday, I actually don't think Senator McCain is a Maverick.

 He's swimming with the tide.

-The genuine maverick in American politics today.
+The genuine Maverick in American politics today.

 Sadly, we need one on our side.

-Happens to be me.
+It happens to be me.

 Okay, so let's cut to the chase here.